ThomasB123/Boggle/README.md

 This is my A Level Computer Science Project

-It is a graphical user interface based computer game based on the board game 'Boggle'. https://en.wikipedia.org/wiki/Boggle
+It is a digital version of the board game 'Boggle' created with python and using a graphical user interface. https://en.wikipedia.org/wiki/Boggle

 ## Instructions

-To play the game, download this repository and uncompress it.
-In the command line, go to the appropriate folder, the use 'python Boggle.py' ('python3 Boggle.py' is python3 is not your default version of python) to start the game.
+'Boggle.py' is the main program here, so run this with python to play the game in the GUI.

 ## Libraries

-This game makes use of the 'pygame_functions.py' library created by Steve Paget, and can be found here: https://github.com/StevePaget/Pygame_Functions
+I have made use of the 'pygame_functions' library, which is a set of functions to make using pygame easier, and was created by Steve Paget: https://github.com/StevePaget/Pygame_Functions